swiftlang/swift-package-manager/Documentation/PackageCollections.md

 ```

 2. Open a pull request for review.
 The requestor must be able to provide proof of their identity and ownership on the domain.
-3. After the changes are accepted, they will take effects in the next SwiftPM release.
+3. After the changes are accepted, they will take effect in the next SwiftPM release.

 Since certificate-pinning configuration is associated with web domains, it can only be applied to signed collections hosted on the web (i.e., URL begins with  `https://`) and does
 not cover those found on local file system (i.e., URL begins with `file://`).